golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/qc3/datadiary2.md

 * The Trestle Project planned to treat 15209 acres (total planned treatment acres including overlapping treatments)
 * The Trestle Project planned footprint acres = 15194 (total planned treatment acres less any overlapping treatment areas)
 * The Forest Service completed 2137 footprint acres of the Trestle Project or 14% of the total planned footprint acres.[^5]
 * The Forest Service completed 1182 footprint acres from 2003 to 2007 within 1 mile buffer off southern border.
-(Includes the entirety of any treatment that was at least partially within that border).
+(Includes the entirety of any treatment that was at least partially within that border.)
 * From Jan.
-1, 2007 to the Caldor Fire ignition date, the Forest Service completed 15135 activity acres within a five mile Grizzly Flats buffer.
-The majority of that acreage happened beyond the a three mile buffer.
+1, 2007 to the Caldor Fire ignition date, the Forest Service completed 15135 activity acres within a five mile buffer of Grizzly Flats.
+The majority of that acreage happened beyond three miles.

 [^1]: Trestle Project completed activity acres.
 [^2]: Trestle Project planned activity acres `fx-tdu + fx-tbo` = `5082 + 10127` = 15209.